 Is there fresh water at these beaches?

 No. Zero.
 You carry every drop you'll drink, cook with, and rinse your face in.
-I pack a minimum of 4 liters per day per person plus an extra liter as buffer.
-A 6-liter Hydrapak collapsible bladder lives on my passenger seat for trips longer than one night.
+Pack a minimum of 4 liters per day per person plus an extra liter as buffer.
+A 6-liter collapsible bladder on the passenger seat covers trips longer than one night.
 The nearest tap water is usually a village 10-20 km back up the road you just descended, so plan to be self-sufficient from the moment you leave the last paved road.

 How dangerous are these descents, honestly?